 “Daria continues to impress with her initiative and readiness in accepting new responsibilities.” - Carnegie Science Center

-By investing in today’s youth through their collaborations with Nazareth College and Career Prep, Pittsburgh’s business and nonprofit communities are investing in their own vitality, supporting a generation of workers who will infuse their companies with new ideas and cutting-edge skillsets – and whose diversity will equip them to tackle the complex challenges of the future.
+By investing in today’s youth through their collaborations with Nazareth Prep, Pittsburgh’s business and nonprofit communities are investing in their own vitality, supporting a generation of workers who will infuse their companies with new ideas and cutting-edge skillsets – and whose diversity will equip them to tackle the complex challenges of the future.